zaktolba/TMDBViewer/README.md

 ## Features
 - Login with the credentials above
-- View list of current popular Movies
+- Current popular Movies
-- View list of current popular TV Shows
+- Current popular TV Shows
-- View list of best rated Movies
+- Best rated Movies
+- Check the details of a media by tapping on it

 ## Issues
 - Age rating for movies is not functional